Email the Author

 ------

 The book's current status is BETA.
 Most of the content is in but I will be changing the prose and polishing based on reader feedback.
-I also need to give more attention to book layout, formatting, proofreading, and paying an artist for an Actually Good Cover Page.
+I also need to give more attention to book layout, formatting, and proofreading.
 And there's always room for more useful exercises!

 I will release new betas monthly, with the final 1.0 coming sometime mid-late 2025.
 If you buy the book now, you'll get all future version for free as well as input into how it develops.
 I'll be raising the price to 25 once 1.0 is ready.